OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 The ID of your workflow is `97`.
 The ID is needed to check the status, remove and get the output of the workflow.

+## Reconstructing an Image With Multiple Inputs

+> Note: this feature is only available on Fsurf rev 2

+In addition to the standard image reconstruction, FreeSurfer can also run the autorecon1, autorecon2, and autorecon3 steps with MGZ files from the same subject.
+This allows FreeSurfer to combine the scans to give a higher quality result.
+This section shows how to run this workflow.

+Now we will create a workflow to process `MRN_3` subject using `fsurf` and multiple input files.
+We'll assume that the input files for `MRN_3` are called `MRN_3_defaced1.mgz`, and `MRN_3_defaced2.mgz`.

+     $ ./fsurf submit --subject MRN_3 --input-file MRN_3_defaced1.mgz --input-file MRN_3_defaced2.mgz

+The images should already be deidentified and defaced, so say `y` to the following questions.

+     Has the MRI data been deidentified (This is required) [y/n]? y Has the MRI data been defaced (This is recommended) [y/n]? y

+After typing `y` to the above two questions, `fsurf` creates and submits the workflow

+     Creating and submitting workflow
+     Workflow 98 created
+     Uploading input files
+     Uploading MRN_3_defaced1.mgz (file 1/2)
+     Uploaded MRN_3_defaced1.mgz successfully
+     Uploading MRN_3_defaced2.mgz (file 2/2)
+     Uploaded MRN_3_defaced2.mgz successfully

+The ID of your workflow is `98`.
+The ID is needed to check the status, remove and get the output of the workflow.

+## Running recon-all With Custom Options

+> Note: this feature is only available on Fsurf rev 2

+FSurf also allows users to run recon-all with a set of custom options.
+Users can use this workflow to run unique FreeSurfer workflows.

+Now we will create a workflow that will run just the motion correction for the `MRN_3` subject using `fsurf`.
+Unlike the previous workflows, this workflow uses a zip file with the contents of a subject dir instead of a mgz file.
+To create this workflow, you'll need to run:

+     $ ./fsurf submit --subject MRN_3 --subject-dir  MRN_3_subject.zip --options='-motioncor'

+Note, that the options for FreeSurfer are surrounded by quotes and are given using the equal sign.
+You need to do this so that the Fsurf script does not interpret them as options for the script.

+The images should already be deidentified and defaced, so say `y` to the following questions.

+     Has the MRI data been deidentified (This is required) [y/n]? y Has the MRI data been defaced (This is recommended) [y/n]? y

+After typing `y` to the above two questions, `fsurf` creates and submits the workflow

+     Creating and submitting workflow
+     Workflow 99 created
+     Uploading input files
+     Uploading MRN_3_subject.zip (file 1/2)
+     Uploaded MRN_3_subject.zip successfully

+The ID of your workflow is `99`.
+The ID is needed to check the status, remove and get the output of the workflow.